Behavior Descriptor: Discipline

 BB guns that expel a projectile by the action of an explosive and have a bore of more than half an inch in diameter should be classified as "Other Firearm".

-Discipline FAQs & Use Cases: For more specific information, see the Discipline FAQs & Use Cases.
+Discipline FAQs & Use Cases: For more specific information, see the Discipline: Info, Help and FAQs page.